zeng-yichen/MudaeAutomated/README.md

 The script **will NOT** crash or error if these values are different than what they are assumed to be; the script will simply fail to claim/snipe characters protected by these settings.

 + does not assume that automated user account has 5 characters in $likelist (the script **will NOT** modify the automated user account's $likelist or $wishlist in any way)
-+ **NOTE**: Currently, the script only supports automation in ONE (1) channel, but support will expand to multiple channels very very soon

 **FEATURES IN DEVELOPMENT INCLUDE**:
 + further testing for corner cases